SergioGDev/mobbeel-sgh/README.md

 To provide images, you can do so in the following ways:
 - Attach an image
 - Take a photo of the document
+- Take the image of a document with a real time video

 ### Screenshots